7 Tips to Reduce Anxiety and Manage Stress

 7. Talk to Your Doctor

-Ultimately, you may not be able to handle stress or anxiety effectively on your own — and that’s okay, because you have additional resources you can turn to for help.
+If all the ways to relieve stress and anxiety have failed, don’t panic.
+You may not be able to handle stress or anxiety effectively on your own — and that’s okay because you have additional resources you can turn to for help.
 Your physician or a mental health professional may have further insights into how to help you better manage stress and anxiety.
-Telemedicine is highly beneficial for a number of reasons, including improved mental health outcomes.
+Access to health care is even easier with telemedicine.
+Telemedicine is highly beneficial for several reasons, including improved mental health outcomes.